+To make the concurrency precise, consider a dataset of size $D$ moved through three pipeline stages: reading from source production storage at sustained rate $r_s$, crossing the WAN at line rate $r_n$, and writing to destination production storage at sustained rate $r_d$.
+Coupled (serial) execution pays for every stage in turn, whereas staging overlaps them behind the BB:

+where $t_{0}$ is the pipeline fill-and-drain cost, independent of $D$ and hence negligible for the large transfers considered here.
+The resulting staging speedup is

+with equality $S = 3$ if and only if $r_s = r_n = r_d$, i.e., \textit{balanced}.
+Staging thus returns up to a threefold reduction in wall-clock time, and it delivers the \emph{full} factor precisely when the stages are balanced, which is exactly what the holistic co-design of endpoints and network is for.
+An unbalanced pipeline instead is dominated by its slowest stage, the $\min(r_s, r_n, r_d)$ ceiling that the end-to-end rate meets in any case.

+Staging also targets a local BB rather than the wide-area path, so production storage is read at its own pace.
+Let $r_{\text{stage}}$ be the sustained staging rate of production storage, and $r_{\text{link}} = \min(r_{\text{bb}}, r_n)$ the attainable fast-path rate, the smaller of the BB-to-BB rate $r_{\text{bb}}$ and the network bandwidth $r_n$.
+When $r_{\text{stage}} < r_{\text{link}}$, no steady-state arrangement recovers the difference: the buffer drains faster than production storage can refill it, the sustained end-to-end rate settles at $r_{\text{stage}}$, and the link is left underutilized.
+A way to compensate is to increase BB capacity, trading space for time, but only over a \emph{finite} transfer.

+To hold the full rate $r_{\text{link}}$ across a dataset of size $D$ in spite of slower production storage, the BB must absorb the accumulated deficit:

+The required capacity grows linearly with both the dataset size and the fractional shortfall $1 - r_{\text{stage}}/r_{\text{link}}$: a tier delivering half the link rate demands a buffer as large as half the entire dataset.
+Nevertheless, the cost of high-performance NVMe SSDs often makes this mathematically valid sizing not realizable.
+A remedy is to raise $r_{\text{stage}}$ itself: tune zx for staging, or increase the production-storage performance, often a very challenging endeavor~\cite{Egersdoerfer2025STELLAR}.

-To meet the need, the unified data mover zx was developed as the foundation for the holistic co-design principle central to this work.
-Its comprehensive and efficient architecture integrates all necessary functions--- including over-distance transfer and internal data staging (between production storage and burst buffers), supporting diverse protocols (file and object), and handling both bulk and streaming transfers.
-This single, highly concurrent, and scale-out zx data mover manages the complete data placement workflow, from source storage through transit to destination storage.
-The predictable and scalable implementation of Burst Buffers and Data Staging is thus a foundational element of our Co-design Engineering Principle.
+The first, however, draws on zx itself, which was developed as the foundation for the holistic co-design principle central to this work.
+Its architecture integrates all necessary functions, including over-distance transfer, internal data staging (between production storage and BBs), support for diverse protocols (file and object), and handling of both bulk and streaming transfers.
+This single, concurrent, and scale-out data mover manages the complete data placement workflow, from source storage through transit to destination storage.
+Burst Buffers and Data Staging are thus foundational elements of our Co-design Engineering Principle.